 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.

-So these could have been “saved.”
-But according to the Calvinist doctrine of Unconditional Reprobation, how do the alleged non-elect, who have no Savior who died for them, have any opportunity “so as to be saved”?
+Well what about being non-elect (as per the Calvinist doctrine of Unconditional Reprobation), and having no Savior who died for them, “so as to be saved” (as per the Calvinist doctrine of Limited Atonement)?
 Some passages of Scripture simply don’t fit with Calvinism.

 But if Jesus didn’t die for them, then what exactly was being “offered to them”?
 As a side note, John Calvin never explicitly affirmed the doctrine of a Limited Atonement.